openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 ## Solcast Configuration

-[Solcast service](https://solcast.com/) requires a personal registration with an email address.
+[Solcast service](https://solcast.com/) requires a personal registration with an e-mail address.
 A free version for your personal home PV system is available in [Hobbyist Plan](https://toolkit.solcast.com.au/register/hobbyist)
 You need to configure your home photovoltaic system within the web interface.
 The `resourceId` for each PV plane is provided afterwards.